craftingcity/RollHighOrDie/Combat and Actions/Generic Actions.md

 ###### 2AP
 'You take a moment to scan your surroundings, identifying hidden threats and relevant information within the area.'

 Make a Perception Skill Check.
-Any creatures in the area under the 'Hidden' [[Condition]] must make a Stealth Skill Check equal or greater than your total, or they are no longer 'Hidden'.
+Any creatures in the area under the 'Hidden' [[Condition]] must make a Stealth Skill Check equal to or greater than your total, or they are no longer 'Hidden'.

 ## Aid
 ###### 2 AP